 - Consider alternative behaviors to reflect the insight gained from your dreams.

-This process could be helpful for stopping recurring dreams because you’re signaling to your unconscious mind that something is being done to tackle the issue.
+This process could stop recurring dreams because you’re signaling to your unconscious mind that something is being done to tackle the issue.

 Dreaming of Strangers

-If you dream of being inside a stranger’s home, this may suggest that you’re misguided and you’re trying to decide exactly where you belong.
-It may indicate that you feel fraudulent or out-of-place in your career or home life.
+If you dream of being inside a stranger’s home, this may suggest you’re misguided and trying to decide where you belong.
+It might indicate that you feel fraudulent or out of place in your career or home life.

 Dreaming of Someone You Haven’t Seen for Years

 We often dream about things that started as strong emotional experiences in our lives.

 Think about the person you’re dreaming of.
 Did they stir up a significant emotional response in you long ago?
 If not, perhaps they embody an emotional experience you’ve had.
 For example, perhaps this person you’ve been dreaming of was a childhood friend you made at a sports club.